 The Netherlands has a rich nautical heritage and 4,400 Km of navigable waterways.
 It is as easy in some areas to travel on water as it is to travel on land.

-Boat ownership in Holland is high, estimated at around 1:64 per capita and this is not surprising as the coastline extends for some 451 Km, although boating is mostly confined to the sheltered inland waters where there are around 600 marinas.
+Boat ownership in Holland is high, with more than half a million boats currently on the water.
+That's about one boat for every 32 people - unsurprising as the coastline extends for some 451 Km, although boating is mostly confined to the sheltered inland waters where there are around 600 marinas.

 The most popular places for watersports include the following:

-The wateralmanakken is a guide to waterways providing bridge and lock opening times, port information and general sailing regulations.
-It is published by the ANWB (motoring service) which also produces the waterkaarten, navigational charts.
-It provides contacts and advice for sailors.
+The wateralmanakken is a guide to waterways in Holland providing bridge and lock opening times, port information and general sailing regulations.
+It is published by the ANWB (similar to the Automobile Assocation - website in Dutch) which also produces the waterkaarten (maps and navigational charts).
+The waterkaarten are available to buy as paper copies or as a free mobile app.
+The ANWB also provides contacts and advice for sailors.